MrPeanutButta/log2BGP/bigplgd/doc/installing.markdown

 ### Creating a User Account
 Create a user account which points to /bin/flowlab-cli as its shell.
 This will allow the OS to provide authentication for us whether it's PAM or TACACS+.

-        sudo useradd flowlab-user -M -N -s /bin/flowlab-cli -p somepassword
+        sudo useradd bigplg-user -M -N -s /bin/bigplg-cli -p somepassword

 ### Testing the Shell Account
 Test the new user account by SSH or Telnet.
-Whatever service you have configured, flowlab-cli should be the shell for the new user.
+Whatever service you have configured, bigplg-cli should be the shell for the new user.

-        ssh -l flowlab-user 10.1.1.1
+        ssh -l bigplg-user 10.1.1.1

 ### Configuring syslog (optional)
 This syslogd config can be copied to `/etc/rsyslog.conf`